How to Restore Healthy Gut Flora After Antibiotics (and More)

 The histamines in fermented foods mean that some choices, like miso and conventional yogurt, don’t work for everyone.
 Probiotic supplements are super effective ways to get these beneficial bacteria in your diet.

-Here’s an easy (and delicious) win: Bulletproof Gut Health Collagen Protein covers all your bases.
+Here’s an easy win: Bulletproof Unflavored Gut Health Collagen Protein covers all your bases.
 It contains probiotics, plus prebiotic acacia (more on prebiotics below), glycine and zinc carnosine to a healthy gut lining.
-Best part?
-It tastes like Orange Vanilla.
-Get yours today.

 What to know about probiotics and antibiotics